 Correspondence from a Powell River taxpayer has taken issue with city financial policy.

-At the June 14 committee of the whole meeting, councillors reviewed correspondence from Paul McMahon, who was critical of property taxes, and mentioned Tla’amin Nation claim to Catalyst Paper Tis’kwat lands, maintaining current city services and Powell River Community Forest contributions.
+At a June committee of the whole meeting, councillors reviewed correspondence from Paul McMahon, who was critical of property taxes, and mentioned Tla’amin Nation’s claim to Catalyst Paper Tis’kwat lands, maintaining current city services and Powell River Community Forest contributions.
 McMahon titled his correspondence a once in 100-years financial calamity.

 Councillor George Doubt, who chairs the city’s finance committee, said the current inflation is different than it was last year, but it’s not a one in a 100-year event, nor is it a one in a 50-year event.

-Doubt said on the question of Powell River Community Forest grants, because those are mentioned in McMahon’s correspondence, he said he wanted to point out that the community forest is a great organization that has done endless good for the city over the time it has been in existence.
-He said the 2021 dividend was $2.6 million, and of the $2.2 million in grants that were given away at a recent council meeting, $1.3 million were for additions, renovations and maintenance of city properties, which would otherwise have to be paid through tax money.
+Doubt said on the question of Powell River Community Forest grants, because those are mentioned in McMahon’s correspondence, he wanted to point out that the community forest has done endless good for the city over the time it has been in existence.
+He said the 2021 dividend was $2.6 million, and of the $2.2 million in grants given away at a recent council meeting, $1.3 million were for additions, renovations and maintenance of city properties, which would otherwise have to be paid through tax money.

-“The fact is we get those dividends and the fact those are not funds that have to be collected by city taxpayers is a good thing,” said Doubt.
+“The fact is we get those dividends and the fact those are not funds that have to be collected by city taxpayers is a good thing,” added Doubt.

-Doubt said he is totally conscious of the letter sent by Tla’amin Nation hegus John Hackett regarding claiming entitlement to the Catalyst Paper Tis’kwat mill and Lot 450.
-He said the city will be keeping an eye on what goes on with the changes to Catalyst Paper’s mill site property and the Tla’amin claims, whatever they might be.
+Doubt said he is conscious of the letter sent by Tla’amin Nation hegus John Hackett regarding claiming entitlement to the Catalyst mill and Lot 450.
+He said the city will be keeping an eye on what goes on with the changes to the mill property and Tla’amin claims, whatever they might be.

-Doubt said McMahon, in his correspondence, suggested council rethink the decision make in October 2021 to keep the services that the city provides at the same level as the previous year.
+Doubt said McMahon, in his correspondence, suggested council rethink the decision made in October 2021 to keep services the city provides at the same level as the previous year.
 He said the budget process for 2022 is complete, tax notices have been sent out to taxpayers, and the city knows what the revenue is going to be.

-“Very soon it will be coming up again for council to make decisions on what level of services council wants to provide,” said Doubt.
+“Very soon it will be coming up again to make decisions on what level of services council wants to provide,” said Doubt.
 “We don’t have to do that today.”